Seagate/cortx-s3server/rpms/README.txt

-This Readme document gives instructions on how to create rpm package for 3rd party dependencies of CORTX-S3Server For most of the dependencies, the procedure is straight forward:
+This Readme document provides instructions on how to create rpm package for 3rd party dependencies of CORTX-S3Server For most of the dependencies, the procedure is straight forward:

 1) Goto the 3rd party directory under "rpms" directory.